Emilio Diez Barroso: Biography

 Emilio is a founding partner of Bold Capital Partners, an investment partnership formed with Peter Diamandis and Singularity University.

-He currently chairs the board of The World is Just a Book Away, a non-profit organization empowering children to change their own lives and communities through books, libraries, and educational programs.
-He is also on the board of LIFT, a national nonprofit dedicated to ending intergenerational poverty, of West Coast Care a nonprofit leading the way in reducing homelessness, and is a member of the X Prize Foundation's Innovation Board.
-He is on the client advisory council for US Trust, Bank of America, and serves on the boards of UC San Diego Health, The University of Santa Monica,The UCLA School of Theater, Film and Television and the CrossRoads School for Arts and Sciences.
-He is also on the board of UR Welcome and of GOOD Media Group..
-In collaboration with Daniel Cordaro, Emilio co-founded The Contentment Foundation, which develops child and adult-centered curricula that supports individuals in recognizing their inherent wellbeing.
-Emilio is the author of the best selling book The Mystery Of You, Freedom is Closer Than you Think.

 NALA Investments

 In 1999, Emilio Diez Barroso founded NALA Investments ("North America Latin America"), and is currently its Chairman and CEO.
 It is a private investment holding company with operations across various industries including communications, energy, transportation, consumer products, real estate, technology and media, primarily in the United States and Latin America.

 NALA Films

-In 2005, Diez Barroso founded NALA Investments' production arm, NALA Films, that couples "Latin American talent, resources and incentives" and "English language motion pictures", and is based in Los Angeles.
-NALA Films' "has been producing and financing "two to five feature films per year."
+In 2005, Diez Barroso founded NALA Investments' production arm, NALA Films, based in Los Angeles.